tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm3.staticflickr.com/2925/14444232477_45bef3c378_o.jpg =600x)

 When you are wiring this many wires to make an electornics, you are bound to find time to think about a lot of things.
 I kept on thinking I'm building a tiny city.
 Each Flip-Flop is an apartment building that's either occupied or vacant.
-DEMUX is like a giant terminal that all bus and cars go through, and all the connection between logic gates are like Highways.
-There are some roads that are used more frequently than others, some for high speed and others which are like more local roads.
+The DEMUX is like a giant terminal that all buses and cars travel through, the connections between logic gates are like tiny roads.
+Some of these roads are used more frequently like highways, others are local streets that see only occasional traffic.

-Around that time, I found a a book of poems about cities by Donna Stonecipher.
-The whole book continues like this.
+Around the time I began building my computer, I found a a book of poems about cities by Donna Stonecipher.
+Here are a few passages, but the whole book continues like this:

 **It was like dreaming that you are given the keys to a model city and instantly feeling the burden of ownership, the keys weighing down your coat pocket so severely you start dreaming of giving them back.**